Weili-0234/flame/STACKED_TTT_IMPLEMENTATION_SUMMARY.md

 ## Overview

-This document summarizes the successful implementation of the stacked TTT (Test-Time Training) architecture for the LaCT (Learning-augmented Causal Transformer) model.
+This document summarizes the successful (remark: partially buggy but still pass all previous tests) implementation of the stacked TTT (Test-Time Training) architecture for the LaCT (Learning-augmented Causal Transformer) model.
 The implementation follows Test-Driven Development (TDD) principles and maintains full backward compatibility.

 ## Key Features Implemented